GamaSJ/Special_Project/README.md

 	   points_stats

-Test_dummy files with data for working test samples are included in this depositoty
+Test_dummy files with data for working test samples are included in this depository Hope it helps

 GS